mariavmukhina/ScopeScript/README.md

 This software is a substitution for Nikon's $25K NIS-Elements.

 Have a question?
 Get in touch!
-You can email me at mmukhina@fas.harvard.edu, or raise a support [issue](https://github.com/mariavmukhina/ScopeScript/issues/new?assignees=mariavmukhina&labels=help+wanted&template=support-request.md&title=%5BSUPPORT%5D).
+You can raise a support [issue](https://github.com/mariavmukhina/ScopeScript/issues/new?assignees=mariavmukhina&labels=help+wanted&template=support-request.md&title=%5BSUPPORT%5D).

 I inhereted the first version of the package from Frederick Chang, a former PhD student in Kleckner Lab at Harvard University.